New Graduate Students

 Before any federal assistance can be applied to your account, you must ensure that you have submitted all transcripts from prior schools to the Office of University Admissions.
 This ensures your financial aid awards are based on your correct academic standing.

-After you have been admitted and have submitted your FAFSA and required documents, you will receive a financial assistance plan, detailing your financial aid awards.
+After you have been admitted and have submitted your FAFSA and required documents, you will receive a college financing plan, detailing your financial aid awards.
 Review this information and all accompanying materials.

-Your Financial Assistance Plan will inform you of your eligibility to borrow under the Federal Direct Unsubsidized Loan program and any other financial aid for which you are eligible.
+Your College Financing Plan will inform you of your eligibility to borrow under the Federal Direct Unsubsidized Loan program and any other financial aid for which you are eligible.
 It also provides you with information about eligibility for borrowing under the Federal Direct Graduate PLUS and/or private loan options.

 Be sure to review your enrollment status to confirm its accuracy.
 Should you need to update your status, please reach out to us so that we may correct it and recalculate your eligibility as needed.